dcardosomr-cmd/Google_ADS_analysis/README.md

 Two universal peaks appear across all markets every year:

 - **February** — the strongest booking month of the year without exception
-- **June–July** — summer travel demand
+- **June–July** — summer travel demand, eventhough the city itself slows down people are still booking to come in August, September and October
 - **April–May collapse** — all markets drop simultaneously.
 This is a Lisbon demand pattern, not a campaign management failure.
-Budgets should be reduced 50%+ in these months.
+Budgets should be reduced 50%+ in these monthsas people that book to come in April-May they book before which does not happen in May to come in June as Lisbon during summer slows down

 Market-specific patterns:
-- **Spain:** Q1 and Q3 — concentrate budget January–February and July–August
+- **Spain:** Q1 and Q3 — concentrate budget January–February and July–August - where the market is  strongest most likely due to school vacation period
 - **France/Belgium:** Only market that peaks in Q4 — concentrate budget October–December
 - **UK/Ireland and USA/Canada:** Strong in Q1, weak in Q2–Q3 — reduce significantly after March